See the Republic of Ireland by Train

 Day 6 – Foynes Flying Boat Museum

-Our private coach takes us to Foynes Flying Boat & Maritime Museum this morning, where there is something for everyone.
+Your private transport takes you by road to Foynes Flying Boat & Maritime Museum this morning, where there is something for everyone.
 Both are dedicated to preserving and telling the story of the pioneering days of aviation and passenger travel across the North Atlantic; the story of the creation of Irish Coffee, and the rich maritime history of the River Shannon and the Port of Foynes.
-This afternoon, we call at Lartigue Monorail in Listowel on our way to Tralee for a 1-night stay.
+This afternoon, you call at Lartigue Monorail in Listowel on your way to Tralee for a 1-night stay.

 Day 7 – Dingle Peninsula